INSTITUTE FOR LIBERAL ARTS & INTERDISCIPLINARY STUDIES

 Ph.D.
 Boston University

 Grants received for filmmaking include the LEF Foundation, Emerson College Faculty Advancement Grants, and multiple grants from both the Massachusetts Foundation for the Humanities and the Rhode Island Council for the Humanities for her documentary work and other projects.
 She was a 2009 Massachusetts Cultural Council Artist Fellow in Film.

-Hi, Neighbor, her avant garde/experimental short about a little girl who lost her home to urban renewal, was released in 2011 and awarded a Jury Selection (first prize), in the 2012 Black Maria Film Festival.
+Serenata de Amor is a Cape Verdean love story told in song.
+This music video/theatric musical short was launched in May 2013 as a global viral release.
+Hi, Neighbor, her avant-garde/experimental short about a little girl who lost her home to urban renewal, was released in 2011 and awarded a Jury Selection (first prize) in the 2012 Black Maria Film Festival.

-in 2012 Dr. Andrade-Watkins received a James Bradford Ames Fellowship to support her ongoing research and production for Nantucket Strolls: Forgotten Byways.
-This work-in-progress documentary focuses on the work of two Nantucket residents who have worked together to create permanent public recognition of people of color who have resided and continue to reside on Nantucket Island.
+Documentary projects currently in post-production include: Atlantic Portals, the sequel to SKFPR, and Nantucket Strolls: Forgotten Byway, which focuses on the work of two Nantucket residents who have worked together to create permanent public recognition of people of color who have resided and continue to reside on Nantucket Island.